 The performance targets were:

-of similar children in the Early Learning Outcomes Measure – a test
+children in the Early Learning Outcomes Measure – a test that assesses

-on the first target.
-However, though improvements were achieved, the
+first target.
+However, though improvements were achieved, the early

-early learning outcome measure targets were missed.
-This was largely
+learning outcome measure targets were missed.
+This was largely due to

 to a home visiting (rather than centre-based) model.
 This made setting